 “What other people are doing, and what is socially acceptable, is a very big driver of sustainable behaviour,” says Dr. White.
 To combat the stigma of second-hand gifts, consider modifying the social rules for things like Secret Santa gift exchanges to have everyone give second-hand or re-gifted items.

 Tradition and habit has a strong influence on behaviour, says Dr. White.
 “Figure out ways to keep the essence of tradition without having tangible things that people don’t want and just end up in the trash.”
 For example, if your tradition includes celebratory Christmas crackers, make them yourself out of sustainable materials and tuck in individually tailored gifts.

 Learn more about how consumption habits affect ocean health

 Carolyn Ali is a writer for UBC Brand and Marketing.
-This article was published on November 23, 2021.
+This article was published on November 23, 2021 and updated on November 22, 2022.
 Feel free to republish the text of this article, but please follow our guidelines for attribution and seek any necessary permissions before doing so.
 Please note that images are not included in this blanket licence.